mstilkerich/rcmcarddav/README.md

 - Database migration happens automatically.
 - If you want more verbose than default logging, this must now be configured in config.inc.php.
 See the distributed file config.inc.php.dist for examples.
-- GSSAPI is currently not supported (not tested and thus will likely not work because of new HTTP client library in v4).

 ### Upgrading from 2.0.x